ackman678/ackman678.github.io/previous_research.md

 Raster plots for responses from all ROIs and the fraction of active ROIs to four consecutive optogenetic stimulations of both eyes.*

-My primary project in Mike's lab has involved examining the properties and role of spontaneous network activity in the development of the visual system.
+My primary project in Mike's lab involved examining the properties and role of spontaneous network activity in the development of the visual system.
 It's been known since the early 1990s that the isolated retina in vitro, can display patterns of spontaneous activity ('retinal waves') during development that are thought to be instrumental in the development and refinement of visual system connectivity.
-However it has remained unknown whether retinal waves actually occur in vivo and whether circuits throughout the visual system exhibit similar patterns of activity.
+However it had remained unknown whether retinal waves actually occur in vivo and whether circuits throughout the visual system exhibit similar patterns of activity.

-My research has involved the first direct optical recordings of the developmental activity pattern known as 'retinal waves' in live, unanesthetized mice via presynaptic calcium imaging from retinal ganglion cell terminals using anterograde or genetically encoded calcium indicators.
-This work has been published in *Nature* as an Article (Ackman et al., Nature 2012) [[11](http://www.nature.com/nature/journal/v490/n7419/full/nature11529.html)].
+My research involved the first direct optical recordings of the developmental activity pattern known as 'retinal waves' in live, unanesthetized mice via presynaptic calcium imaging from retinal ganglion cell terminals using anterograde or genetically encoded calcium indicators.
+This work was published in *Nature* as an Article (Ackman et al., Nature 2012) [[11](http://www.nature.com/nature/journal/v490/n7419/full/nature11529.html)].
-The work not only demonstrates that [retinal waves do exist in vivo](http://www.nature.com/nature/journal/v490/n7419/extref/nature11529-s7.mov), but also postsynaptic calcium imaging showed that waves propagate to and activate neurons throughout developing midbrain and visual cortex.
+The work not only demonstrated that [retinal waves do exist in vivo](http://www.nature.com/nature/journal/v490/n7419/extref/nature11529-s7.mov), but also through postsynaptic calcium imaging showed that waves propagate to and activate neurons throughout developing midbrain and visual cortex.
 Surprisingly, retinal waves have unique properties (directional, nucleation site preference in binocular retina, and bilateral symmetry)